Field Funds

 A Blade of Grass staff will review applications to ensure they meet the eligibility criteria.
 Eligible applications will automatically be assigned a number.
 Grantees will be selected using a random number generator.
 This process means all eligible applications have the same chance of being funded.
 For this reason, there is no need for applicants to make a case for why a project is deserving of support, instead we ask applicants to speak directly and concisely to how they will specifically use $500.

-Why use a computer program to randomly select who gets supported?
+Why randomly select who gets supported?

 How does this program think about the diversity of who it supports?